*Updated April 26,2023.

 Key Gun Laws in Washington

-Other than laws regarding 80 lowers, these are the key gun laws you should be aware of if you reside or are traveling through Washington.
+But in general, other than laws regarding 80 lowers, these are the key gun laws you should be aware of if you reside in or are traveling through Washington.

 Firearm Possession and Purchase Requirements

 To purchase a handgun and a semiautomatic “assault rifle” in the state of Washington buyers must be at least 21 years old.
 No extra permits or licenses are necessary for the purchase of handguns or long guns.
 Washington’s minimum age for possession of any gun is 21 years old.
 In the event a minor is in possession of a handgun the normal exemptions apply when minors have consent from their parents or guardian or if they are in direct supervision or presence of their parents, guardian or when attending a hunter’s or firearms safety course, using the gun for target practice or recreational shooting at an established range, involved in an organized competition, hunting or trapping with a valid license, traveling to and from these events, or at their own residence with permission and supervision of a parents or a legal guardian.